lshus/stitchdiffusion-colab/README.md

 #### [Attention] It seems this colab is not working due to the updated google colab again, I don't plan to fix it.

 ### I have implemented stitchdiffusion based on diffusers to generate 360-degree panoramas through text prompts.
+The detailed steps of installation and model inference are in the following.

 ## Create Environment